qubic/ts-library/README.md

 node test/requestBalance.js
 ```

-### sample-exchange.js
+#### sample-exchange.js

-Ultry light weight sample of an exchange integration to Qubic.
-It Can manage multiple users and to Deposits/Withdraws to one hot wallet.
+A lightweight sample of an exchange integration with Qubic.
+It can manage multiple users and handle deposits/withdrawals to one hot wallet.

-> This Implemenation is meant for demo purposes only!
+> This implementation is meant for demo purposes only!

-How to run?
+To run the sample exchange:

 ```bash
 yarn install